notallheroeswearcapes/what-to-vue/README.md

 # what-to-vue

-This template should help get you started developing with Vue 3 in Vite.
+This is an example application to showcase Vue.js with TypeScript and Vite.

 ## Recommended IDE Setup